-As part of your formative assessment you will be expected to participate actively in learning activities and engage with peers both individually and collaboratively, working and learning with other students as part of a small group.
+As part of your formative assessment, you will be expected to participate actively in learning activities and engage with peers both individually and collaboratively, working and learning with other students as part of a small group.
 Learning activities will occur in both the classroom and the workplace.
-It is felt that this style of learning nurtures skills particularly relevant to working with people in business settings as it helps to develop a variety of interpersonal and communication skills.
-The foundation degree programme is designed to introduce you to the requirements of academic writing at level 4 leading you towards critical analysis at level 5.
+It is felt that this style of learning nurtures skills particularly relevant to working with people in business settings, as it helps to develop a variety of interpersonal and communication skills.
+The Foundation Degree programme is designed to introduce you to the requirements of academic writing at Level 4, leading you towards critical analysis at Level 5.

-The first modules covered will provide you with skills and knowledge to help you achieve success.
+The first modules covered will provide you with the skills and knowledge to help you achieve success.
 Modules will often be launched with a lead lecture followed up by seminar work.

-Lectures will consist of an oral presentation by the tutor to convey critical information, history, background and theories relating to the subject being covered, whereas the seminar will be a group discussion to explore a specific topic raised during the lecture.
+Lectures will consist of an oral presentation by the tutor to convey critical information, history, background, and theories relating to the subject being covered, whereas the seminar will be a group discussion to explore a specific topic raised during the lecture.
 This will be beneficial for exploration of the subject and consolidation of your knowledge and understanding.
-As mentioned above, your learning will also be enhanced via workshops in which you will work closely with other students to investigate and analyse a specific subject through discussion and activities and also via tutorials in which your tutor can meet with you on a one to one basis or with a small group of students to discuss a specific area of the module.
+As mentioned above, your learning will also be enhanced via workshops in which you will work closely with other students to investigate and analyse a specific subject through discussion and activities, and also via tutorials, in which your tutor can meet with you on a one-to-one basis, or with a small group of students to discuss a specific area of the module.